AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/data-lake/create-a-reader-account.md

     ![Reset Snowflake password](/help/quicksilver/reports-and-dashboards/data-lake/assets/reset-snowflake-password.png) {width="300"}

-1. You may now use your username and new password to access your Workfront data lake in Snowflake.
+1. You may now use your username and new password to access your Workfront data lake in Snowflake or the business visualization tool of your choice.

 ## Add IPs to the allowlist